Careers at Legal and General

-Legal & General Application Process
+Legal and General Application Process

 To secure a role at Legal & General, you'll need to impress during each stage of the application process.
 This involves submitting an online application, completing online tests, attending interviews, and partaking in an assessment centre.